East River Road Historic District: St. James Episcopal Church

 The resulting church is a front-gable, Carpenter Gothic frame structure.
 The walls a vertical board and batten, and pierced bargeboards line the gables.
 The entrance is located on one side under a gable, and a frame steeple tops the church.
 The building has stained glass lancet windows, including the 1898 Tiffany window, Angel of Praise, which measures 11 feet by five-and-a-half feet.
 In the years since its construction, the church has undergone several repairs and had multiple additions, but the main structure remains substantially original and in excellent condition.
 The red doors of the structure are dedicated to the memory and benevolence of Lisette Denison Forth.

 Michigan Central Railroad Depot

-In 1873, Canada Southern Railway established a freight system across Grosse Ile, ferrying goods and passengers from nearby Amherstburg, Ontario to Stony Island, then transporting them via rail across Grosse Ile along a track laid where the present-day Grosse Ile Parkway runs and thence to the mainland.
+In 1873, Canada Southern Railway established a freight system across Grosse Ile, ferrying goods and passengers from nearby Amherstburg, Ontario, to Stony Island, then transporting them via rail across Grosse Ile along a track laid where the present-day Grosse Ile Parkway runs and thence to the mainland.
 Canada Southern built a passenger station and other facilities on Grosse Ile, on land purchased from the widow of Senator John Norvell, Isabella Hodgkiss Freeman Norvell and her son Dallas Norvell.
-However, the railroad soon ran into financial difficulties, and about 1880 the Michigan Central Railroad purchased Canada Southern.
+However, the railroad soon ran into financial difficulties, and about 1880, the Michigan Central Railroad purchased Canada Southern.
 Michigan Central already operated a ferry service in Detroit, and phased out the operation in Grosse Ile.
-However, the population of affluent residents on Grosse Ile was growing, and the railroad expanded its passenger service, running as many as three round trips form Detroit to Grosse Ile.
+However, the population of affluent residents on Grosse Ile was growing, and the railroad expanded its passenger service, running as many as three round-trip trains from Detroit to Grosse Ile.